artsakenos/UltraDictionary/README.md

 </pre>

 ## Java Client
-The repository contains a Netbeans project for a Java client with an callback server.
+The repository contains a NetBeans project for a Java client with an callback server.